ordinals-wallet/rune/README.md

 Let's examine the hex of the first ordinalswallet rune tx.
 See https://mempool.space/api/tx/1aa98283f61cea9125aea58441067baca2533e2bbf8218b5e4f9ef7b8c0d8c30/hex

 #### ScriptPubKey
-The rune data is provided within the ScriptPubKey section:
-- 01520b0001ff00752b7d000000000aff987806010000000012
-- The string is introduced by the OP_RETURN opcode, 0x6a.
-It is divided into substrings by OP_PUSHBYTES opcodes.
+The rune data is provided within the ScriptPubKey section, introduced by the OP_RETURN opcode, 0x6a.
+It is divided into substrings by OP_PUSHBYTES opcodes, here 0x01, 0x0b, 0x0a:
+01520b0001ff00752b7d000000000aff987806010000000012
+= OP_RETURN 01 52 0b 0001ff00752b7d00000000 0a ff987806010000000012
+-> datapush R, datapush transfer, datapush issuance

-- All rune tx start their ScriptPubKey with 1 pushbyte encoding the letter R in hex:
+All rune tx start their ScriptPubKey with 1 pushbyte encoding the letter R in hex:
 0x 01 52
 = OP_PUSHBYTES_1 52
 = R